 The elegant Royalettes from Baltimore, Maryland lost their first member when Anita Ross Brooks passed away a few years ago.

-The Shangri-La’s: The Ganser twins have been gone for decades, but Mary Weiss passed away on January 19, 2024, leaving her sister Betty as the last surviving group member.
+The Shangri-Las: The Ganser twins have been gone for decades, but Mary Weiss passed away on January 19, 2024, leaving her sister Betty as the last surviving group member.

 The Shirelles formed in 1957 and hailed from Passaic, New Jersey.
 Shirley Owens Alston Reeves has retired from performing, but Beverly Lee tours with her own Shirelles.

-Early 4th Supreme Barbara Martin has also passed on, but all of the 1970’s post-Diana Ross Supremes are still with us.
+Besides Mary Wilson and Florence Ballard, early 4th Supreme Barbara Martin has also passed on.
+However, all of the 1970’s post-Diana Ross Supremes are still with us.

-Cissy (mother of Whitney) Houston and Estelle Brown are the surviving members of this legendary backing group.
+Cissy (mother of Whitney) Houston passed away at age 91 on 10/7/2024, leaving Estelle Brown as the sole surviving member of this legendary backing group.

 Fayette Pinkney was one of the founding members of The Three Degrees, which was formed by producer Richard Barrett in 1963.
 She went solo in 1976 and passed away in 2009.
 Originally from Philadelphia but now based in the UK, members of the group are still touring.